software-architects/software-architects-website/content/blog/2013/02/21/Using-WAWS-for-Tenant-Isolation.md

     var bm = new BrokeredMessage();
     bm.Properties["Tenant"] = tenant;
     queueClient.Send(bm);
 }{% endhighlight %}<p>Here is the code for the worker waiting for tenant creation request.
-I share this code because it demonstrates how you can use e.g. <a href="http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/command-line-tools/" title="WAWS Command Line Tools" target="_blank">WAWS's command line tools</a> to automate the creation of websites in Azure.</p>{% highlight javascript %}class Program
+I share this code because it demonstrates how you can use e.g. <a href="http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/command-line-tools/" title="WAWS Command Line Tools" target="_blank">WAWS's command line tools</a> to automate the creation of websites in Azure.</p>{% highlight c# %}class Program
 {
     static void Main(string[] args)
     {